mraarone/dsbaseline/docs/docs/index.md

 # Data Science Project Template (DSBaseline)

-DSBaseline is a collection of tools and best practices for data science projects.
-It is designed to be a template for your own data science projects.
-It is a collection of tools and best practices that I have found useful in my own data science projects.
-I hope you find it useful as well.
+DSBaseline is a project template that is easy to use and customize.
+The main template project uses new GitHub features to make the creation and initialization of the project a no-code user experience.
+Once your project is created from the template, you have the option to also copy all of the branches and merge in feature branches.
+These branches are being pulled together so that they will be modular.
+You'll be able to include example implementations like for wrapping your code into a microservice for inference, using a directed acyclic graph automation system to manage data ETL/ELT/EtLT tasks, data version control, rapid development advanced user interfaces, and more are being built from examples out in the wild.
+Once you merge in feature branches, go to "Actions" and click the "Finalize Project" workflow to clean up the undesired feature branches and remaining scaffolding artifacts.

+Use this project for everything.

+Please CONTRIBUTE!
+This project is a work in progress and needs your help to make it better.
+If you don't see something that you'd like integrated, please create a new [issue](../../issues/new) or fork the project and create a new [pull request](../../pulls) to include a new branch for your feature contribution.

 ## Why use DSBaseline?

 Many new data science and machine learning engineers are not familiar with areas required to further along their work.
-These areas usually come with cross-skilled expriences over time, and are often not taught in University.
+These areas usually come with cross-skilled experiences over time, and are often not taught in University.
 Organizations early in AI/ML adoption also haven't yet developed an organizational data strategy or began connecting their data science groups with business analyst, data engineering, information technology, networking, or executive leadership consumers.
 These situations often lead to data science projects not making it to production, or a low production rate.

 The goal with this data science baseline project template is to give base resources to data scientists and maturing organizations.
 Let this project be an example of how DataOps, DevSecOps, and MLOps can be employed end-to-end in a project from a cloud native and as-code perspective.

 This project provides example of security, system administration, linux consoles, networking, containerization, orchestration, software engineering best practices, online data analysis, microservices, CI/CD, project organization, and more.
 These are all important areas that are necessary to build a successful data science project.
 DSBaseline is a collection of tools and best practices that I have found useful in my own data science projects over the years.
 I hope you find it useful as well.

-Much thanks to Claudio Jolowicz for his [Hypermodern Python](https://github.com/cjolowicz/hypermodern-python), and Driven Data for their outstanding [Cookiecutter-Datascience-Project]](https://github.com/drivendata/cookiecutter-data-science/).
+Much thanks to Claudio Jolowicz for his [Hypermodern Python](https://github.com/cjolowicz/hypermodern-python), and Driven Data for their outstanding [Cookiecutter-Datascience-Project]](<https://github.com/drivendata/cookiecutter-data-science/>).
 [Stefan Buck](https://github.com/stefanbuck) also had great resource using new GitHub features that made this project possible.
 Head over to these folks' repos for more information.
 Thank you greatly for your open source contributions!

-# Main Benefits
+## Main Benefits

 - Rapid no-code customized project generation
 - An end-to-end project for the entire data science lifecycle